This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a Foley catheter placed?

 - Your healthcare provider will clean your genital area with a sterile solution.
-He will put lubricant jelly on the catheter to help it go in smoothly.
-He will insert the end of the catheter with the deflated balloon into your urethra.
+He or she will put lubricant jelly on the catheter to help it go in smoothly.
+The end of the catheter with the deflated balloon will be inserted into your urethra.
 The catheter will be moved slowly and gently into your bladder.
 You may be asked to take slow, deep breaths or to push as if you were trying to urinate as the catheter is inserted.